Senshusei course

-Senshusei course (専修生コース, senshūsei-kōsu) is an intensive, 11-month aikido training program conducted at Yoshinkan Aikido's honbu dojo (headquarters and main training hall) in Shinjuku, Tokyo, Japan.
+Senshusei course (専修生コース, senshūsei-kōsu) is an intensive, 11-month aikido training programme conducted at Yoshinkan Aikido's honbu dojo (headquarters and main training hall) in Shinjuku, Tokyo, Japan.
 The course has received attention through Robert Twigger's book, Angry White Pyjamas (1997).

 Course

 Course participants, themselves referred to as senshūsei, train from April 1 each year to March 1 in the following year.
 Training takes place from 7:30 AM to 2:00 PM, five days per week, for the duration of the course.
 The course starts from fundamentals, assuming very little about participants' initial knowledge of aikido, but a high level of physical ability is expected.
 Participants learn from the instructors of the honbu dojo.
 The first two months of the course are considered a trial period, and it is common for participants to drop out.
 In the year that Twigger participated, the number of foreign participants remained constant at 10 participants throughout the entire course.
 This is a rare occurrence, most courses have a higher drop out rate.